thin-edge/thin-edge.io/vision.md

 The framework includes modules for cloud connectivity, data mapping, device management, intra-edge communication, and certificate management, all aspects and challenges our target personas need to address.

-In combination with IoT platforms, thin-edge.io is a foundation for enabling the devices with the following capabilities:
+In combination with IoT platforms, thin-edge.io is a foundation for enabling devices with the following capabilities:

 - support for effortless and secure edge device lifecycle management for single and device fleets
 - support for low-touch provisioning of thin edge devices